marcellaimoisili/ColorPic/README.txt

 2. https://github.com/marcellaimoisili/ColorPic.git

 3. The main features of my app include RGB and HSV sliders that allow users to pick unique shades/colors and retrieve cool names that represent them on the web.
 Ever had a specific color in mind but didn't know what it was called?
 As humans we're not going to be able to memorize all color hex codes.
 We don't refer to a specific color by its hex name lol.
 The problem my app tries to address is the need to find nominal descriptors for specific shades through the use of a color search.
+In addition I pulled data from the analogically color scheme section of the api I used.
+This would present users with other colors in this scheme along with their respective names.

 4. I'm most proud of my app's base functionality and the fact that I was able to really learn something tangible from this class and put it to practice!